Chorionic Villus Sampling (CVS)

 How is CVS performed?

-Through the abdomen or cervix with a needle guided by ultrasound.
+Through the abdomen or cervix, using a needle or catheter guided by ultrasound.

 Is CVS more accurate than other prenatal tests?